vivekvardhanx/claribee/README.md

 # Claribee 🐝

 Welcome to Claribee, your friendly AI assistant for all things college-related!
-This project is a modern, interactive chatbot built in Firebase Studio, designed to provide helpful answers and guidance.
+This project is a modern, interactive chatbot designed to provide helpful answers and guidance.

 ## ✨ Features